matthiasdemuzere/multitemporal-lcz-mapping/README.md

   * plot_LCZ_MAP.jpg: LCZ map (using lczFilter band) per year

-## References
+## Relevant References

 * Demuzere M, Bechtel B, Mills G. Global transferability of local climate zone models.
 Urban Clim.
-2019a;27:46-63. doi:10.1016/j.uclim.2018.11.001
+2019a;27:46-63. doi:[10.1016/j.uclim.2018.11.001](http://doi.org/10.1016/j.uclim.2018.11.001)
 * Demuzere M, Bechtel B, Middel A, Mills G. Mapping Europe into local climate zones.
 Mourshed M, ed.
 PLoS One.
-2019b;14(4):e0214474. doi:10.1371/journal.pone.0214474
+2019b;14(4):e0214474. doi:[10.1371/journal.pone.0214474](http://doi.org/10.1371/journal.pone.0214474)
 * Demuzere M, Hankey S, Mills G, Zhang W, Lu T, Bechtel B. Combining expert and crowd-sourced training data to map urban form and functions for the continental US.
 Sci Data.
-2020a;7(1):264. doi:10.1038/s41597-020-00605-z
+2020a;7(1):264. doi:[10.1038/s41597-020-00605-z](http://doi.org/10.1038/s41597-020-00605-z)
 * Demuzere M, Mihara T, Redivo CP, Feddema J, Setton E. Multi-temporal LCZ maps for Canadian functional urban areas.
 OSF Prepr.
-December 2020b. doi:10.31219/osf.io/h5tm6
+December 2020b. doi:[10.31219/osf.io/h5tm6](http://doi.org/10.31219/osf.io/h5tm6)
 * Demuzere M, Kittner J, Bechtel B. LCZ Generator: A Web Application to Create Local Climate Zone Maps.
 Front Environ Sci.
-2021;9. doi:10.3389/fenvs.2021.637455
+2021;9. doi:[10.3389/fenvs.2021.637455](http://doi.org/10.3389/fenvs.2021.637455)
 * Demuzere M, Kittner J, Martilli A, et al. A global map of Local Climate Zones to support earth system modelling and urban scale environmental science.
-Earth Syst Sci Data Discuss.
-2022.
+Earth Syst Sci Data, doi: [10.5194/essd-14-3835-2022](http://doi.org/10.5194/essd-14-3835-2022)
 * Cai Z, Demuzere M, Tang Y, Wan Y. The characteristic and transformation of 3D urban morphology in three Chinese mega-cities.
 Cities.
-2022;(July 2021):103988. doi:10.1016/j.cities.2022.103988
+2022;(July 2021):103988. doi:[10.1016/j.cities.2022.103988](http://doi.org/10.1016/j.cities.2022.103988)

+## Disclaimer

+### Code Development:
+The code provided is for educational and informational purposes only.
+It is not intended for production use without thorough testing and validation.
+The author makes no representations or warranties regarding the accuracy or completeness of the code.
+The author shall not be liable for any errors or omissions in the code or for any actions taken in reliance on the code.
+Use the code at your own risk.

+### Data:
+The data provided is for reference and informational purposes only.
+The author makes no representations or warranties regarding the accuracy, completeness, or suitability of the data for any specific purpose.
+The author shall not be liable for any errors or omissions in the data or for any actions taken in reliance on the data.
+Use the data at your own risk.